Osama Rashid: Santa Clara

 Rashid's signing was announced by LigaPro side Santa Clara on 24 January 2017.
 He made his debut for Santa Clara as a second-half substitute in a match versus Gil Vicente on 12 February.
 He had his first start on three days later in 2–0 win against Cova Piedade and scored his first goal.
 The team finished the season in 10th position, missing out on promotion.

 At the start of the following season, Rashid scored in his first matches of the season in both the cup and the league.
 He then scored three more goals in the following three games, to start the season scoring in each of the first four league games.
 He registered his first assist on 9 September against CF União Madeira in his team's 2–1 win.
 Rashid was injured in January and it took him almost three months to recover, he returned to action against CD Nacional, assisting twice in a 3–3 draw.
 Rashid then scored in the next two games, against Famalicão and Oliveirense to help Santa Clara win promotion and reach Primeira Liga.

 In his first season in the Portuguese top flight.
 Osama scored three and assisted another three in his first six games of the season.
 He started the first 14 games playing as a left, centre, or defensive midfielder.
 He missed the next four games on international duty at the 2019 Asian Cup, in which Iraq was knocked out in the round of sixteen by eventual champions Qatar.
 On the matchday 21 fixture against Boavista Osama ruptured his knee ligament and was subbed off in the 31st minute.
 He missed five games due to injury, before returning as a second-half substitute against Vitória Guimarães.
 He ended the domestic season with 25 games, 7 goals, and six assists while Santa Clara finished in 10th place with 42 points.

 Gaziantep

-On 23 January 2021, Rashid signed with Turkish club Gaziantep.
+On 23 January 2021, Rashid signed with Turkish club Gaziantep for 1 1/2 seasons. until the end of the season.
+In a press release, Santa Clara said it had accepted the athlete's "request to leave", who received a "proposal for an attractive project, both from a sporting and financial point of view".
+The Azoreans also highlight that the Iraqi arrived in the Azores as a "perfect unknown" and who after five seasons became a "leading figure of the institution", a "son of the land" and a "living legend" of the club.
+“To Rashid, one of the greatest ever in our history" Osama only lasted half a season with Gazintep, his performance did not meet expectations as the club went from 4th on the day of his arrival to finishing 15th at the end of the season.